-In general, since the Company's business model is of a market maker, risk taking is assumed in the daily operations.
+Since the regulated entities' business model is of a market maker, risk taking is assumed in the daily operations.
 The relevant BoD has decided to limit the risk they are willing to accept, so as the entities' Capital Adequacy Ratio is always well above the suggested Minimum Capital Adequacy Ratio, as described in the relevant regulatory framework, namely the IFR/IFD.
-To that consent, risks affecting the Company and the entities of the Group are reviewed constantly and mitigation measures are taken for the effective management of these risks.
+To that consent, risks affecting the entities of the Group are reviewed constantly and mitigation measures are taken for the effective management of these risks.